-We work with communities and local, national, regional governments and institutions in order to influence policy and practice decisions and laws on climate change mitigation and adaptation at the local, national, regional and international level.
+Our members primarily work with communities as well as their local and national governments.
+ACCC members bring the perspectives of the people most affected and lobby for their interests in the face of a changing climate in the regional and global institutions influencing policy and decision-making to arrive at ambitious targets for climate change mitigation, appropriate adaptation and robust means of implementation.
+In turn, the members bring the regional and global actions and commitments to the attention of their local and national governments for their country climate action.
 Also we are influencing the local and national budgets to ensure the budget allocation for climate change, disaster risk reduction, sustainable development are allocated and spent with transparency, accountability, peoples’ participation and gender justice.

 1. Keep the temperature increase well below 1.5oC to avert climate hazards that put lives at risk.

 This means a shift to 100% Renewable Energy is critical to us.
 100% RE will ensure that temperature increase does not go beyond 1.5 degrees Celsius by 2040.
 We, therefore, call on all governments, financial institutions and all investing institutions to divest from dirty energy; and enhance their investment portfolios with RE.
 We also call on the phase out of existing coal plants and to desist from building new coal-fired power stations.
 In the context of climate justice, any replacement such as hydro or nuclear power must take into consideration the impacts they have on the environment.